superdweebie/sijit/docs/ServiceManager/ServiceManager.md

     }

-When `getObject('object1')` is called, it will return an instance with property `a` set with an instance of a Ref object pointing to object2.
-However, along with the normal Ref methods of `getObject()` and `createObject()`, the Ref will have two additional methods, `method1()` and `method2()`.
-Calling either of these methods on the Ref object will first load object2, then call the method of the same name on object2.
-Any arguments passed to `ref.method1()` will be passed down to `object2.method1()`. `ref.method1()` will return a Deferred which will resolve to the return value of `object2.method1()`.
+When `getObject('object1')` is called, it will return an instance with property `a` set with an instance of a Proxy object pointing to object2.
+However, along with the normal Proxy methods of `getObject()` and `createObject()`, the Proxy will have two additional methods, `method1()` and `method2()`.
+Calling either of these methods on the Proxy object will first load object2, then call the method of the same name on object2.
+Any arguments passed to `proxy.method1()` will be passed down to `object2.method1()`. `proxy.method1()` will return a Deferred which will resolve to the return value of `object2.method1()`.

 #Injecting Dijits